 Here's a general look at how the guns stack up against each other based on the rarity (some of this can be personal preference):

-Where does the Scoped Assault Rifle Fit into my Loadout?
+Where does the Scoped Assault Rifle or the Thermal Rifle Fit into my Loadout?

 The scoped assault rifle is only a replacement for an assault rifle if you don't have one.
 This gun belongs more in your sniper slot rather than your rifle slot.
 It is actually quite good if you don't have a sniper or you don't like to use a sniper.
 When you are not moving and looking down the scope the shots are all 100% accurate.
 If you can find a safe spot and rattle off a bunch of headshots you can get quick knocks from a long distance.
 I find this to be a great beginner gun, but as you progress in your game you are better off learning how to snipe!